 Position the oven rack(s) properly and place the food in the oven.
-For correct rack placement, see "Rack positions" on page 15 and "Rack placement" chart on page 18.
+For correct rack placement, see "Rack positions" in the "Baking or convection baking" section and the "Rack placement" chart in the "Cooking tips" section.

-2. Choose setting.
+2. Choose setting:

 - BAKE,

 - CONVECTION BAKE,

-- CONVECTION ROAST.
+- CONVECTION ROAST,

 - BROIL, or

-- CONVECTION BROIL
+- CONVECTION BROIL.

-(example for Convection Roast)
+(or 150°C) (example for Convection Roast)

-3. Set temperature (optional).
 Do this step if you want to set a temperature other than the one displayed.

 NOTE: See a reliable cookbook or your convection oven cookbook for temperature recommendations.